jyon2412/RAPTOR/README.md

 ## **6. Working Principle**

-The patrol car operates in the following sequence:
+The raptor operates in the following sequence:

-1. On power-up, the Arduino initializes all sensors, the servo (centered at 90°) and sets the patrol state to idle.
+1. On power-up, the Arduino initializes all sensors, the servo (centered at 90°) and sets the raptor state to idle.

 2. Pressing the push button toggles the patrol state between active and idle.